DJCubed12/pi-cam/README.md

 I struggled a lot with understanding how I can serve a constant feed of live image/video data with Apache.
 Through research I realized that Apache wasn't really built for that kind of work.
 I was researching different streaming servers, how they worked, and alternatives to HTTP (TCP/UDP streams) when I stumbled upon [example code](https://github.com/raspberrypi/picamera2/blob/main/examples/mjpeg_server.py) of livestreaming a Raspberry Pi's Camera feed in Python.

-Although this solution is pretty abstracted from the underlying networking, I learned a lot through my tangential research.
+Although this solution is rather abstracted from the underlying networking, I learned a lot through my tangential research.